Navigating the Dialogue Builder

 For each scenario, we have three conditions:

-You can add conditions in the drawer on the right.
-It looks like this:
+You can add conditions in the drawer on the right by clicking on the block heading and add condition.

 Visitor messages - prioritizing scenarios